Davie Community Foundation Scholarships

 The family continues Helen’s tradition of helping other young people pursue careers in teaching through their family scholarship.

 The Crenshaw Family Scholarship is available to a high school senior pursuing a degree in Education who wants to teach.
-Consideration will be given for academic achievement, leadership, character, involvement, citizenship, community service, and financial need .
+Consideration will be given for academic achievement, leadership, character, involvement, citizenship, community service, and need for financial assistance .